odoo/owl/doc/store.md

 </button>
 ```

-The arguments of `connect` are:

-- `Counter`: an owl `Component` to connect
+The `ConnectedComponent` class can be configured with the following fields:

 - `mapStoreToProps`: a function that extracts the `props` of the Component
-  from the `state` of the `Store` and returns them as a dict
+  from the `state` of the `Store` and returns them as a dict.
-- `options`: dictionary of optional parameters that may contain
 - `getStore`: a function that takes the `env` in arguments and returns an
   instance of `Store` to connect to (if not given, connects to `env.store`)
 - `hashFunction`: the function to use to detect changes in the state (if not
   given, generates a function that uses revision numbers, incremented at
   each state change)
-  - `deep`: [only useful if no hashFunction is given] if false, only watch
+- `deep` (boolean): [only useful if no hashFunction is given] if `false`, only watch
-    for top level state changes (true by default)
+  for top level state changes (`true` by default)

-The `connect` function returns a sub class of the given `Component` which is
-connected to the `store`.

 ### Semantics

-The `Store` and the `connect` function try to be smart and to optimize as much
+The `Store` and the `ConnectedComponent` try to be smart and to optimize as much
 as possible the rendering and update process.
 What is important to know is:

 - components are always updated in the order of their creation (so, parent
   before children)
 - they are updated only if they are in the DOM
 - if a parent is asynchronous, the system will wait for it to complete its
   update before updating other components.
 - in general, updates are not coordinated.
 This is not a problem for synchronous
   components, but if there are many asynchronous components, this could lead to
   a situation where some part of the UI is updated and other parts of the UI is
   not updated.

 ### Good Practices

 - avoid asynchronous components as much as possible.
 Asynchronous components
   lead to situations where parts of the UI is not updated immediately.
 - do not be afraid to connect many components, parent or children if needed.
 For
   example, a `MessageList` component could get a list of ids in its `mapStoreToProps` and a `Message` component could get the data of its own